 Abstract

 Several human-associated microbial communities occur in more than one configuration and change their composition in response to perturbations, remaining in an altered state even after the perturbation has ceased.
-Although different hypotheses have been proposed to explain this behaviour, they have not yet been clearly demonstrated.
-To identify a mechanism, we first investigated the life history strategies of three common human gut bacteria, which we summarized in a kinetic model.
-Our model parameterised on mono- and co-cultures predicted that alternative states emerge as a consequence of phenotype switching in Blautia hydrogenotrophica.
-We confirmed predictions in perturbation experiments and showed with simulations that phenotype switching could explains alternative states in larger communities as well.
+Although different hypotheses were proposed to explain this behaviour, they have not yet been clearly demonstrated.
+To identify mechanisms, we investigated life history strategies of three common human gut bacteria.
+A kinetic model parameterised on their mono- and co-cultures predicted that alternative states emerge due to phenotype switching in Blautia hydrogenotrophica.
+Perturbation experiments confirmed these predictions and simulations showed that phenotype switching can also explain alternative states in larger communities.
 Thus, a transient perturbation combined with metabolic flexibility is sufficient for alternative communities to emerge, implying that they are not necessarily explained by differences between hosts.

 One-sentence summary: